daniel5151/ANESE/wideNES.md

 Most games follow this rule, but there are exceptions.
 For example, the Lost Woods in _The Legend of Zelda_.

-I am not sure if I can work around this, but I might try...
+I haven't looked into this yet, so I cannot be sure if there is a work-around.

 ## Roadmap

 - [x] avoid smearing in some games
-- [x] mask-off edges (artifacting / satic menus)
+- [x] mask-off edges (artifacting / static menus)
   - [x] manually
   - [x] automatically - _using heuristics, not completely perfect_
 - [ ] Save/Load tiles